azaghal/Factorio-AdvancedArtilleryRemotesContinued/README.md

 -------

 -   Create smart unit-leading barrage option that predicts travel time of shells based on loaded cannons in range, and current motion of enemy.
 Possible add addition shells to saturate radius around predicted intersect location
+-   Investigate possibility of limiting target selection to visible entities, barring that, limit to at least chunk-charted entities, since we're not doing discovery artillery in this mod

 Credits